MPieter/iOS-images-export-script-illustrator/README.md

 An Adobe Illustrator script for easily exporting your artboards to iOS images assets with the correct directory structure and resolutions.

 Both app icons and standard images can be exported easily.
-App icons are exported in the resolutions required by Apple for iPhone, iPad, Spotlight icon, etc. Normal images are exported with a scale factor.
+App icons are exported in the resolutions required by Apple for iPhone, iPad, Spotlight icon, etc. Normal images are exported with a scale factor (1x, 2x, 3x).

 Usage
 ---